icgrp/doblink/README.md

 The default Vitis does not include Ultra96v2 BSP.
 You can copy the dir **ultra96v2** under [BSP](./BSP) to \<Vitis Installation DIR\>/Vivado/2020.1/data/boards/board_files.

-### 1.2 RISCV Tool Praparation
+### 1.2 RISC-V Tool Praparation

-We are based on picorv32 repo.
-You can install the RISC-V toolchain with certain commit tag (411d134).
+The RISC-V toolchain is based on picorv32 repo.
+You can install the RISC-V toolchain with this commit tag (411d134).
 We copy the installation guide from [picorv32](https://github.com/cliffordwolf/picorv32) as below.